lyric0x10/Leetcode-75/README.md

-# LeetCode 75 Solutions (100% C++)
+# LeetCode 75 Challenge - C++ Solutions

-This repo is where I'll save my daily progress through the LeetCode 75 questions.
+Tracking my daily progress through the LeetCode 75 in this repo.

-## ✅ I'm trying to improve this project:
+## 🚀 Goals
-- Problem-solving skills
+- I'm trying to get better at my problem-solving skills before I start my biggest project yet in C++
-- Clean, readable code
+- Because these are my first C++ projects, I'm trying to write clean, maintainable code
-- Build my portfolio
+- If you see this early enough, you can see that this is my second repo, so I'm also trying to build a strong portfolio

-## 🔧 How I'm doing it:
+## 📅 Daily Routine
-- 3 problems a day
+- Solve 3 problems
-- C++ only
+- Only C++
-- Mainly focused on learning
+- Trying to learn why it works, not just mindlessly get the solution.

 ****